Albert Einstein: Quantized atomic vibrations

 In 1907, Einstein proposed a model of matter where each atom in a lattice structure is an independent harmonic oscillator.
 In the Einstein model, each atom oscillates independently—a series of equally spaced quantized states for each oscillator.
 Einstein was aware that getting the frequency of the actual oscillations would be difficult, but he nevertheless proposed this theory because it was a particularly clear demonstration that quantum mechanics could solve the specific heat problem in classical mechanics.
 Peter Debye refined this model.

-Adiabatic principle and action-angle variables

-Throughout the 1910s, quantum mechanics expanded in scope to cover many different systems.
-After Ernest Rutherford discovered the nucleus and proposed that electrons orbit like planets, Niels Bohr was able to show that the same quantum mechanical postulates introduced by Planck and developed by Einstein would explain the discrete motion of electrons in atoms, and the periodic table of the elements.

-Einstein contributed to these developments by linking them with the 1898 arguments Wilhelm Wien had made.
-Wien had shown that the hypothesis of adiabatic invariance of a thermal equilibrium state allows all the blackbody curves at different temperature to be derived from one another by a simple shifting process.
-Einstein noted in 1911 that the same adiabatic principle shows that the quantity which is quantized in any mechanical motion must be an adiabatic invariant.
-Arnold Sommerfeld identified this adiabatic invariant as the action variable of classical mechanics.

 Bose–Einstein statistics

 In 1924, Einstein received a description of a statistical model from Indian physicist Satyendra Nath Bose, based on a counting method that assumed that light could be understood as a gas of indistinguishable particles.
 Einstein noted that Bose's statistics applied to some atoms as well as to the proposed light particles, and submitted his translation of Bose's paper to the Zeitschrift für Physik.
 Einstein also published his own articles describing the model and its implications, among them the Bose–Einstein condensate phenomenon that some particulates should appear at very low temperatures.
 It was not until 1995 that the first such condensate was produced experimentally by Eric Allin Cornell and Carl Wieman using ultra-cooling equipment built at the NIST–JILA laboratory at the University of Colorado at Boulder.
 Bose–Einstein statistics are now used to describe the behaviors of any assembly of bosons.
 Einstein's sketches for this project may be seen in the Einstein Archive in the library of the Leiden University.